j5xiao/jxiao.github.io/index.md

 - Weak generalization: The Macro Avg F1-Score (0.29) was far lower than the accuracy, indicating that the model completely failed when dealing with the minority class.

 - Conclusion: The current feature combinations or model parameters are not yet effective in capturing the key signals that distinguish between "positive" and "negative" reviews.
-Further feature engineering or more complex oversampling (such as SMOTE) is still needed.
+Further feature engineering or more complex oversampling is still needed.

 ## Final Model
+In our feature engineering process, we moved beyond raw recipe attributes to construct user preference profiles and relative deviation features.
+Specifically, we introduced user-level statistics such as u_avg_steps, u_avg_sugar, and u_avg_calo, which represent the typical cooking complexity and nutritional patterns of recipes previously reviewed by each user.
+These variables serve as a baseline representation of a user’s habitual cooking preferences.

-In our feature engineering process, we moved beyond raw recipe data to construct User Profiles and Relative Deviation Features.
-By calculating metrics such as u_avg_sugar, step_bias, and calories_diff, the model accounts for the "expectation gap" between a user’s habitual diet and a specific recipe's attributes.
-From a data-generating perspective, these features are superior because user preference is inherently subjective; a high-sugar recipe isn't objectively "bad," but it is likely to receive a negative review from a user accustomed to low-sugar meals.
-This approach allows the model to simulate the decision-making process where satisfaction is derived from the alignment of a recipe’s complexity and nutrition with a user’s personal baseline.
+Building on these profiles, we created interaction features including step_bias, calories_diff, and sugar_diff, which measure the deviation between a recipe’s attributes and the user’s historical baseline.
+From a data-generating perspective, these features are meaningful because user satisfaction is inherently relative rather than absolute.
+For example, a high-sugar recipe is not objectively “bad,” but it may receive negative feedback from users who typically prefer lower-sugar meals.
+By modeling the gap between recipe characteristics and user expectations, these features allow the model to better approximate the real decision-making process underlying user reviews.

-The chosen modeling algorithm is a Random Forest Classifier integrated within a pipeline featuring RandomUnderSampler and StandardScaler.
-To address the severe class imbalance—where positive reviews significantly outnumber negatives—we utilized class_weight='balanced_subsample' and strategic undersampling to force the model to learn the characteristics of minority classes.
-Through GridSearchCV with 3-fold cross-validation, we identified the optimal hyperparameters as n_estimators: 200, max_depth: 15, and min_samples_split: 5.
-This configuration balances the model's ability to capture deep non-linear interactions between nutritional features while maintaining robust generalization through the forest's ensemble nature.
+The chosen modeling algorithm is a Random Forest Classifier, implemented within a pipeline that incorporates RandomUnderSampler to address the severe class imbalance present in the dataset.
+Because positive reviews significantly outnumber neutral and negative ones, undersampling was used to reduce the dominance of the majority class during training.
+In addition, the model utilized the parameter ** class_weight='balanced_subsample' **, which further adjusts the importance of minority classes during tree construction.

-Compared to a Baseline Model that simply predicts the majority class, our Final Model achieves a Macro F1-Score of 0.34, representing a structured improvement in capturing nuanced feedback.
-While the high Recall for positive reviews (0.94) shows the model effectively identifies crowd-pleasers, the real value lies in its attempt to distinguish between neutral and negative sentiments under high-imbalance conditions.
-By employing GroupShuffleSplit, we confirmed that these performance gains are not due to memorizing specific users, but rather from learning generalizable patterns between recipe complexity, nutritional balance, and resulting user satisfaction across the entire dataset.
+To determine the optimal model configuration, we applied GridSearchCV with 3-fold cross-validation, tuning key hyperparameters including the number of trees and tree depth.
+The best-performing configuration was:

+ - n_estimators = 200

+ - max_depth = 15

+ - min_samples_split = 5

+This configuration provides a balance between capturing complex non-linear relationships among features while maintaining stable generalization through the ensemble structure of the Random Forest.

+Compared with our Baseline Random Forest model, the Final Model shows improved robustness when dealing with highly imbalanced review distributions.
+The model achieves a Macro F1-score of 0.33, indicating improved recognition of minority classes relative to the baseline.
+Although the model still performs best on the majority positive class, the inclusion of user-relative features enables it to better distinguish neutral and negative feedback.

+Finally, to ensure the model generalizes to unseen users, we used GroupShuffleSplit with user_id as the grouping variable, ensuring that the same user does not appear in both the training and testing datasets.
+This prevents the model from memorizing individual user behavior and instead encourages learning broader patterns relating recipe complexity, nutritional characteristics, and resulting user satisfaction.

 ## Fairness Analysis
 To verify whether the model exhibits predictive bias across different recipe complexities, we conducted a fairness analysis for simple recipes (less than 8 steps) and complex recipes (more than 8 steps).
 We selected Macro Precision as the core evaluation metric to measure the accuracy and reliability of the model's predictions of various sentiment tendencies across different groups.
 By performing 500 permutation tests, we set the null hypothesis ($H_0$) that the model performs fairly, meaning the difference in accuracy between the two groups is solely due to random sampling error.